Economics

 “How could money multiply itself?” – Alfred Rosenberg

 The principle that labour should only be employed where necessary in a National Socialist economy completes our understanding of the role of its money.
-This strictly rejects any use of labour in the production of unnecessary goods or of necessities in excessive quantities.
-The people’s primary concern is assisting in the ennoblement of themselves and others, not producing goods and services to derive maximum pleasure.
-A National Socialist economy does not merely oppose excess and espouse moderation, but opposes the very core of consumerism, thereby espousing frugality in all aspects of daily life as an Aryan virtue in its own right.
+This strictly rejects any use of labour in the production of unnecessary commodities or of any commodity in excessive quantities.
+The people’s primary concern is assisting in the ennoblement of themselves and others, not producing commodities with which to derive maximum pleasure.
+A National Socialist economy does not merely oppose excess and espouse moderation, but opposes the very core of consumerism, thereby espousing frugality in all aspects of daily life as an Aryan ideal in its own right.